Elouis12/citi-furniture/README.md

 # citi-furniture
+LOOK AT THIS README IN THE CODE VIEW

 For the citi-furniture hackathon this will be the example blueprint to follow We will be creating a web application using reactJS to create a bot using GPT4 API.
 This bot will be a interior designer reccomending citi furniture products based on user input or pictures.
 If a picture is given, the bot will assign a product and display what the product would look like in the RoomView